-In July 1951, the officers and directors started the work for a new dial system for the rural areas being similar to the REA.
+In July 1951, the officers and directors started the work for a new dial system for the rural areas being similar to the Rural Electrification Administration (REA) which developed in 1935.
 The new company was called the Farmers Telephone Co-op.

 At that time, there were about 1,200 subscribers and several existing telephone companies had expressed a desire to sell to the co-op which included Daviess, Caldwell, Ray, Carroll and Livingston counties.
 The cooperative would be the first one in this area.
 If it worked out it was thought it would be the beginning of a plan which might cover a very wide area.

 It would take a minimum of 2,000 subscribers before a cooperative could be established and the ultimate number of the cooperative was expected to be 5,000.
 Not more than eight parties could be on one line and for that reason, farmers were expected to sign up on that basis.

 After a line was filled no more subscribers could be taken on that line.
 This meant if the farmer didn’t sign up in the beginning it might be hard for him to do so later since the line could accommodate no more than eight.
 Still, farmers were given a “grace period.”
 They could wait until the engineer came to lay out the system, which took approximately 30 days after the maps had been turned in.